Sanish1246/office-items-recognition/README.md

   INFO   Application startup complete.
 ```

-Now, open another another terminal and type the following command to start the Vite server for the front end
+Now, open another another terminal, navigate to the office-items-recognition folder and type the following command to start the Vite server for the front end

 ```
 npm run dev